PUA'S TAKE ON

 The answer, a Sovereign and Independent, Nation of Hawaiʻi.

 As such, Pua believes Sovereignty must be an option in regards to any governance model.

 He believes only Native Hawaiians, and Hawaiian Nationals have standing to choose a process and governance model whether it is Sovereignty, Federal Recognition, or any other model.
 These decisions cannot be made by OHA, the State of Hawaii, or the Federal Government.
 The process and model must be initiated and facilitated by Native Hawaiians and Hawaiian Nationals.
 This body may choose to receive assistance from other entities and governments at their discretion and under their conditions.

 Pua believes OHA's role should be a resource, to educate; facilitate; and assist; in the process as needed and requested.
 Furthermore, OHA must remain neutral regarding any governance model (not pro Federal Recognition as it has been in the past).
 In short, OHA is to be a resource, and not dictate any particular course of action or particular governance model.

-Pua's heart goes out to those who lost loved ones from Covid-9 as well as all of those who have suffered in any and every way from lost employment, reduced income, restricted travel, and social distancing.
+Pua's heart goes out to those who lost loved ones from Covid-9 as well as all of those who have suffered in any way from lost employment, reduced income, restricted travel, and social distancing.
 Covid-19 has been a terrible thing and burden on so many of our people.
-Yet, Pua believes there are silver linings and some very important takeaways that we can learn and benefit from.
+Yet, Pua believes there are silver linings and some very important takeaways that we can learn and benefit from moving forward.
 These include, but are not limited to the following:

 (2) The down time for many has given them the opportunity to bond and draw closer together as families.